 Host a dog party

 Plan a gathering with a couple of your dog's favorite friends.
-It could be a big play date at your local dog beach or a party at your local dog park.
+It could be a big play date at your local dog beach or a party at the neighborhood dog park.
 Get creative.
-Include pet-friendly decorations, party favors, hats, and top it off with a dog-friendly dessert!
+Include pet-friendly decorations, party favors, hats, and top it off with a dog-friendly dessert.

 Why We Love National Dog Day